 It is recommended that testing for food allergies be implemented with any treatment protocol.
 Avoiding or decreasing foods that may be sensitive/allergic in nature to the patient decreases the self-destructive mode of the immune system.
 It appears that specific foods may trigger counterproductive immune responses in some individuals.

 The most common food allergens/sensitivities are: dairy products, wheat, citrus, sugar, soy and nuts.
 Food reactions are different for each individual.
 See the Elimination Diet for better responses to specific food allergies.
-From a dietary perspective, try and eliminate white flour, sugar products, tobacco smoke, sweets, chocolate, soda, greasy foods, meat, coffee, harsh detergents, antibiotics, and irritating agents.
+From a dietary perspective, try and eliminate white flour, sugar products, tobacco smoke, sweets, chocolate, soda, greasy foods, coffee, harsh detergents, antibiotics, and irritating agents.
 It is advisable to do a liver and bowel detoxification two to four times a year.

 Pathological changes in the gastrointestinal tract in scleroderma patients can result in reduced colonic motility.
 This affliction can cause severe abdominal pain.
 Thus, marked increase in dietary fiber should be undertaken cautiously and introduced gradually.